javafun/javafun.github.io/_posts/2019-07-02-episerver-headlessjs-getting-start-part-1-setup.md

 2. Install the `EPiServer.ContentDeliveryApi` packages, and this package has [dependencies on the other three content delivery packages](https://world.episerver.com/documentation/developer-guides/content-delivery-api/installing/) - `EPiServer.ContentDeliveryApi.OAuth`, `EPiServer.ContentDeliveryApi.Cms` and `EPiServer.ContentDeliveryApi.Core`.

 3. Add the following lines to your container initialization module, this configuration will enable client js `anonymously` consuming the API.
     ```csharp
-      [InitializableModule]
+      [ModuleDependency(typeof(ContentApiCmsInitialization))]
       public class DependencyResolverInitialization : IConfigurableModule
       {
           public void ConfigureContainer(ServiceConfigurationContext context)